WojciechLisCode/candles-agora-frontend/README.md

 4. ### User details page.

 <p>The user details page displays the user name and his relations with candles.
 Relations can be sorted by relation type.
-Each displayed relation serves as a link to the candle details page.
+Each displayed relation serves as a link to the candle details page.</p>

 5. ### Login page.

+<p>The login page allows users to log in if the related account exists.
+If users choose so, they can move to the sign-up page to create an account</p>